TodePond/TodePondDotCom/wikiblogarden/meta/narrative/modernism/obsession/readme.md

 ## Post modernism

-Someone emailed me and told me that I'm a [post modernist](https://en.wikipedia.org/wiki/Postmodernism) and [Bret Victor](https://worrydream.com/) is a [modernist](https://en.wikipedia.org/wiki/Modernism) and that's the reason I disagree with him on most things.
+Someone emailed me and told me that I'm a [post modernist](https://en.wikipedia.org/wiki/Postmodernism) and [Bret Victor](https://worrydream.com/) is a [modernist](https://en.wikipedia.org/wiki/Modernism) and that's the reason I disagree with him on most things in that [future of coding episode](https://futureofcoding.org/episodes/071).

 I had no idea what this person meant so I asked for more information and I started looking up things and reading articles and papers and books and watching videos and documentaries and films and I—

 I decided that this person was right.
-I am a post-modernist and Bret Victor is a modernist and that's why I disagree with him on most things.
+I am a post-modernist and Bret Victor is a modernist and that's why I disagree with him on most things in that [future of coding episode](https://futureofcoding.org/episodes/071).
 I don't know if Bret Victor would agree with that categorisation or not and I've never met him and I'm sure he's a lovely guy and either way he's a modernist.

 ## Post modernism post